 Just as men's experiences of fathering are poorly understood, men's experiences of and attitudes toward reproductive impairment and loss are just beginning to be investigated.
-For example, in the burgeoning anthropological literature on infertility and the uses of assisted reproductive technologies (ARTs), men's experiences of their own or their wives' infertility have been underprivileged, despite the fact that male infertility factors contribute to more than half of all cases of infertility worldwide (van Balen and Inhorn 2002).
+For example, in the burgeoning anthropological literature on infertility and the uses of new reproductive technologies (NRTs), men's experiences of their own or their wives' infertility have been underprivileged, despite the fact that male infertility factors contribute to more than half of all cases of infertility worldwide (van Balen & Inhorn, 2002).
 Yet, a growing body of anthropological research suggests the profound impact of male infertility on masculinity.
 Because men often deem paternity an important achievement and a major source of their masculine identity, male infertility may have significant emasculating effects.
-In some parts of the world, such as the Muslim Middle East, men may compete with one another in the realms of virility and fertility such that men demonstrate masculinity by fathering children, especially sons.
-Similarly, men and women alike conflate men's sexual problems (e.g., impotence) with male infertility (Ali 1996, 2000; Lindisfarne 1994).
-Men failing as virile patriarchs are deemed weak and ineffective, and will often go to great lengths to hide their infertility from others, including their closest family members, even their wives (Inhorn 2002, 2003a, 2003b).
-In studies of male infertility in India, most men are so humiliated by their infertility and resultant lack of fatherhood that they would rather resort to donor insemination (DI) than adoption (Bharadwaj 2003).
-As long as wives are willing to collude in a family secret, infertile men using DI can maintain the social pretense that they have fathered a child with their own sperm.
+Indeed, in some parts of the world, such as the Muslim Middle East, men may compete with one another in the realms of virility and fertility, such that men demonstrate masculinity by fathering children, especially sons.
+Similarly, men and women alike conflate men's sexual problems (e.g., impotence) with male infertility (Ali, 1996, 2000; Lindisfarne, 1994).

+Men who fail as virile patriarchs are deemed weak and ineffective, and will often go to great lengths to hide their infertility from others, including their closest family members, even their wives (Inhorn, 2002a, 2003a, 2003b).
+In studies of male infertility in India, most men are so humiliated by their infertility and resultant lack of fatherhood that they would rather resort to donor insemination (DI) than adoption (Bharadwaj, 2003).
+As long as wives are willing to collude in a family secret, infertile men who use DI can maintain the social pretense that they, themselves, have fathered a child with their own sperm.

-These studies from India and the Middle East show that most men do not accept the idea of social fatherhood through adoption, making a resort to ARTs the only viable option (Inhorn and Bharadwai 2003).
-Although social fatherhood is more acceptable in the West, where both adoption and stepfatherhood are relatively common. infertile men still grapple with the moral and emotional ambiguities surrounding the acceptance of donor sperm as a solution to their infertility (Becker 2002).
-In one comparative study of infertile men in Canada and Israel, the subjects felt they were expected to "compete" with another man, the sperm donor, who could easily substitute for them as a biological progenitor (Carmeli and Birenbaum-Carmeli 1994).
+These studies from India and the Middle East show that most men do not accept the idea of social fatherhood through adoption, making resort to NRTs the only viable option (Inhorn & Bharadwaj, 2003).
+Although social fatherhood is more acceptable in the West, where both adoption and stepfatherhood are relatively common, men who are infertile still grapple with the moral and emotional ambiguities surrounding the acceptance of donor sperm as a solution to their infertility (Becker, 2002).
+In one comparative study of infertile men in Canada and Israel, infertile men felt as if they were expected to "compete" with another man, the sperm donor, who could easily substitute for them as a biological progenitor (Carmeli & Birenbaum-Carmeli, 1994).
 Thus, the authors of this study suggest that infertility may have a "diffuse, total impact" on men, who may become a "target of ridicule" if their infertility becomes known to family and friends.